LoopKit/looptips/docs/how-to/think-like-loop.md

 Restating for emphasis:  **All you need to answer this question is provided by the predicted glucose curve, your glucose safety limit, and your correction range.**

+For both situations above, the answer is B.

-The answer is B:  *Loop* will give your scheduled basal in both situations shown above.
+> *Loop* will give your scheduled basal in both situations shown above.
 When your predicted glucose curve (1) drops for a time below the correction range but (2) all of the curve is still above glucose safety limit, and Eventual glucose is (3) above range or within range...*Loop* will give your scheduled basal.

 The logic is a bit of a wait-and-see.
 Scheduled basal will maintain the delivery of insulin.
 Your settings haven't told it this is an "oh my gosh...stop the insulin!" moment (you're predicted to still stay above glucose safety limit), but we also don't want to give high temps yet (to correct the eventual glucose) because we'd like to safely make it through the part that is below correction range coming up.